The Chesapeake Bay Today With Large-scale Fishing

 Download the files below to use offline, or to incorporate into your own lesson planning tools.

 Chesapeake Bay teacher's guide

 1. This activity follows the same format as the previous food web and worksheet.
 Working in the same groups of two, students use the new worksheet to analyze the food web of today’s Chesapeake Bay with large-scale fishing (worksheet 2).

 a.
 This food web is much less complex (and easier to read) than the food web that the students previously analyzed.
-Some species are missing including alligators and manatees (Imagine that they used to live in the Chesapeake Bay!), but others are now rare like whales, sharks, seals, predatory fish, grazing fish, predatory invertebrates, oysters, seafloor algae and plants, sea grass, and sea turtles.
-(Imagine that they used to be abundant!)
+Some species are now rare like whales, sharks, seals, predatory fish, grazing fish, predatory invertebrates, oysters, seafloor algae and plants, sea grass, and sea turtles.

 2. The worksheet moves the students through many important issues including asking students why jellyfish are abundant if historically they were rare and asking students why predatory fish are rare, even though their shark, seal, and whale predators are now rare.

 a.
 The worksheet then moves to the problem of pollution in the Bay.
 Students are asked to use what they know about eutrophication to explain why the algae are now abundant in the Bay.
 This is also a good point in the lesson to link the growth of algae to farming and the loss of filtering organisms, as the plankton (floating algae) levels start to rise in the mid-1700s with the introduction of farming, but hold steady while the oysters are still present in the Bay.